Appointments

 Patients have the right to express their preference of practitioner but cannot be guaranteed that this person will be available within 24 hours.
 Patients should be aware that all practitioners have access to their medical records and, therefore, can provide continuity of care.

-These appointments are available at other locations and are available every evening (18:30-21:30, Monday-Friday) and on some Saturday and Sunday mornings for all registered patients.
+These appointments are available at other locations and are available every evening, 6:30pm-9:30pm, Monday-Friday and on some Saturday and Sunday mornings for all registered patients.
 Reception staff can book during opening hours only.
 Please contact us for more information.

 Appointments are available at our extended hours hubs.
 These include, but are not limited to;